itsaboutcode/flutternotes/dart.md

 # Dart

-Dart is a programming language resemables Java.
+Dart is a programming language which resemables Java.

 ## Comments in Dart

 - Single-line comments are created by adding // before the comment

 - Multi-line comments are created by adding /* before the comment and */ after it.

 ```js

 // this is a comment

 int a = 3; // this is also a comment